Birds

 Our birds

 Since the creation of Kalkalpen National Park , 115 bird species have been documented, of which three species - the rock partridge (Alectoris graeca), the black vulture (Aegypius monachus) and the Ural owl (Strix uralensis) - have only been confirmed from earlier records (Brittinger 1866 and Hinterberger 1854) and six other species (water birds) are breeding birds in the valleys.
 Of the 103 species at the montane and subalpine levels, 79 breed (60 with breeding records).
 A further seven species may breed, four species are breeding birds in the surrounding area and 16 are guests or passage migrants.
 No breeding evidence of the skylark (Alauda arvensis) could be found.
-The house martin (Delichon urbica), which still bred on the Ebenforstalm in the 1980s, is also no longer likely to occur as a breeding bird in the Reichraminger Hintergebirge.
+The house martin (Delichon urbica), which still bred on the Ebenforstalm in the 1980s, is also no longer likely to be found as a breeding bird at Reichraminger Hintergebirge .
 39 of the 103 species are considered endangered in Upper Austria, five species are even considered critically endangered.
 A few years ago, the peregrine falcon(Falco peregrinus) was classified as "threatened with extinction".
 At least 24 of the 115 recorded species appear in Annex I of the European Union's Birds Directive.

 A female rough-legged owl peeps out of a knothole in the tree trunk